 - =NETWORKDAYS.INTL(C5,D5,11) has the start_date C5 which contains 1-Feb-20, and the end_date D5 which contains 20-Nov-20.

-- It has 11 as [weekend] argument, which means, we have considered only Sunday as the holiday.
+- It has 11 as [weekend] argument so we put only Sunday as the weekend.

 - It doesn’t have any [holidays] argument.
 So, the default value of the [holidays] argument (empty array) will be used in this here.